eislab-cps/m7011e/12-keycloak/README.md

 ---

-## Summary

-You've learned how to:

-✅ Deploy Keycloak on Kubernetes with PostgreSQL
-✅ Create realms, users, and roles
-✅ Configure client applications for web and mobile
-✅ Integrate Keycloak with React (frontend) and Flask (backend) ✅ Implement role-based access control
-✅ Add social login (GitHub, Google, etc.)
-✅ Enable multi-factor authentication
-✅ Validate JWT tokens in your API
-✅ Handle token refresh and expiration

 **Key Takeaway**: Keycloak provides enterprise-grade authentication with minimal code.
 Instead of building your own auth system (and making security mistakes), you get industry-standard protocols, best practices, and features out of the box.

-## What's Next?

-- Explore fine-grained authorization with policies and permissions
-- Create custom authentication flows
-- Set up user federation with LDAP/Active Directory
-- Build a microservices architecture with centralized auth
-- Learn about Keycloak clustering for high availability